What Is a 1:50 Stock Split?

 A stock split and reverse stock split are two tools used by corporations to increase or decrease the number of ownership shares available to the public.
 Whichever action occurs, the current market capitalization of the company is not affected.

 Companies announce stock splits as a ratio of two numbers.
-Thus, in a 2:1 split, shareholders get two new shares for every share they hold.
+Thus, in a 2 for 1 stock split, sometimes written as a 2:1 split, shareholders get two new shares for every share they hold.
 This doubles the float and halves the stock price.
-The idea behind a stock split is to get the price down to where small investors find the shares a bit more affordable.
+The idea behind a share split is to get the price down to where small investors find the shares a bit more affordable.
 Generally, public companies always want to increase the number of shareholders to get a larger percentage of the public supporting the company's success.